Modern consumer debt levels make payday loan trap unlikely

 Small fish in a huge pond

-Payday loans are such a small portion of the overall credit market, that it seems ridiculous to single them out compared to other sources of debt.
+Payday loans for people with bad credit are such a small portion of the overall credit market, that it seems ridiculous to single them out compared to other sources of debt.
 However, payday lenders don’t have the benefit of multi-billion dollar ad campaigns.
 You can read more in the Payday Loan Facts and Statistics Report on Personal Money Store.